Early Childhood Education, Interdisciplinary - Alternative Certification (MAT)

 EDTP 627 is taken for two semesters at 1.5 credits each, for a total of 3 credits.

-Midpoint Assessment: Completion of all courses listed above with 3.0 cumulative GPA and no lower than a “C” in each course; satisfactory dispositions assessment; satisfactory performance on all Hallmark Assessment Tasks; Target performance or better on all rubrics.
+Midpoint Assessment: Successful completion of all first year courses; 3.0 cumulative GPA with no grade lower than C in each course (C- does not count); all prerequisites met; satisfactory performance on all Hallmark Assessment Tasks; Target performance on all rubrics.

-Degree Assessment: All program course work with 3.0 cumulative GPA (and no more than a total of two “C’s” in degree courses); satisfactory performance on all Hallmark Assessment Tasks; Target performance or better on all rubrics.
+Exit Assessment: All program course work with 3.0 cumulative GPA - and no more than a total of two C’s; satisfactory dispositions assessment; satisfactory performance on all Hallmark Assessment Tasks; Target performance on all rubrics.

 Degree Candidacy: Students not enrolled during the semester in which they intend to graduate must register for degree candidacy as outlined in Academic Policies, Procedures, and Requirements.